Jump to:

 Fingerprinting for US Immigration

 USCIS requires applicants and petitioners for certain immigration benefits to be fingerprinted for the purpose of conducting FBI criminal background checks.
-For ensuring both the quality and integrity of the process, fingerprints are done only at authorized fingerprint sites like USCIS offices, Application Support Centers (ASCs), and U.S. consular offices and military installations abroad.
-In general, USCIS schedules applicants and petitioners to be fingerprinted at an authorized fingerprint site after an application or petition is filed for which a fee is charged.
-USCIS charges a set fee per person (for most applicants) at the time of filing applications or petitions for this fingerprinting service.
+To better ensure both the quality and integrity of the process, USCIS processes fingerprint cards for immigration benefits only if an authorized fingerprint site prepares them.
+Authorized fingerprint sites include USCIS offices, Application Support Centers (ASCs), and U.S. consular offices and military installations abroad.
+In general, USCIS schedules people to be fingerprinted at an authorized fingerprint site after an application or petition is filed.
+USCIS charges a set fee per person (for most applicants) at the time of filing for this fingerprinting service.
+Please check the instructions on your Immigration application or petition form to find out if you must be fingerprinted.

-1. Do not submit a completed fingerprint card (FD-258) with the application.
-The application will be accepted without the fingerprint card attached.
-If one submits a completed fingerprint card with the application on or after March 29, 1998, the card will be rejected and the applicant will be scheduled to be fingerprinted by USCIS.
+1. Do not submit a completed fingerprint card (FD-258) with your application.
+Your application will be accepted without the fingerprint card attached.
+If you submit a completed fingerprint card with your application on or after March 29, 1998, the card will be rejected and you will be scheduled to be fingerprinted by USCIS.

-2. Do submit fee, in addition to the application fee, payable to USCIS, with the application as the cost to be fingerprinted by USCIS is covered in it.
+2. Do submit fee, in addition to the application fee, payable to USCIS, with your application.
+The fee is noted at the top of our Forms and Fees page.
+This charge will cover the cost for you to be fingerprinted by USCIS.

-3. After USCIS receives the application, USCIS will provide an appointment letter with the location of the nearest USCIS authorized fingerprint site with instructions.
-The appointment letter must be taken to USCIS authorized fingerprint site specified in the letter for fingerprinting.
+3. After USCIS receives your application, USCIS will provide you with an appointment letter with the location of the nearest USCIS authorized fingerprint site.
+Please read the instructions in the appointment letter, and take it to USCIS authorized fingerprint site when you go to your fingerprint appointment.

 Exceptions: